-LED is short for light-emitting diode small light sources that are illuminated when electrons move through a semiconductor material inside of them.
-They can be used to provide light in all colors and in devices of all sizes, including integrated light fixtures, light bulbs, and flashlights.
+LED is short for light-emitting diode.
+They are small light sources that are illuminated when electrons move through semiconductor material.
+They can be used to provide light in all colors and in devices of all sizes, including integrated light fixtures, light bulbs and flashlights.

-Switching to LED lights is a great way to decrease operational expenditures, especially now that all building owners and property managers are looking for any possible way to bring down costs.
+Switching to LED lights is a great way to decrease operational expenditures.

 LEDs are currently the most efficient method of illumination and lighting on the market.
 Approximately 80% of energy used by an LED produces light, as opposed to traditional lighting fixtures and conventional lightbulbs, which require up to 5 times as much energy to produce the same lighting output.

-After converting to LED lights many building owners see decreases in energy costs of up to 60%.
-Furthermore, LED lights produce half as much heat as fluorescent lights, bringing down HVAC and cooling expenses.
+After converting to LED lighting, many building owners see decreases in energy costs of up to 60%.
+Furthermore, LED lights produce half as much heat as fluorescent lights, reducing HVAC expenses.

-Because LED lights have a significantly longer life per bulb – up to 100,000 hours, in fact, replacement and preventative maintenance costs for almost all business see significant decreases.
+Because LED lights have a significantly longer life per bulb – up to 100,000 hours, in fact, replacement and preventative maintenance costs for businesses see significant decreases.

 Furthermore, LEDs don’t burn out and stop working in the same way that a traditional lightbulb does.
 Instead, they become less bright over a period of time, reducing downtime and making it clear when it’s time for replacement.

-This can lead to huge savings, especially for large buildings, such as industrial facilities and airports.
+This can lead to huge savings, especially for large buildings, such as industrial facilities, hospitals and airports.

 LED lighting is the closest one can get to seeing natural sunlight from a bulb or lighting fixture – and this means that employees will enjoy a more natural working environment.
 LEDs offer a higher Color Rendering Index (CRI) and can be made in a wide spectrum of color temperatures for optimized applications.
 This technology is currently being used on airplanes and in classrooms, and we can expect to see much more of it in the future.

-As LED technology continues to advance, product costs continue to decrease as LEDs themselves improve, offering greater durability and shock resistance.
+As LED technology continues to advance, product costs continue to decrease as LED technologies improve, offering greater durability and shock resistance.
 This makes LEDs a better choice than any other for rough conditions or outdoor lighting, where they may be subject to external vandalism, traffic, the elements, or construction and manufacturing.

 Finally, LED lights can be manufactured in any shape, meaning that custom parts to suit your needs can be created when necessary.